Ms Mhairi Campbell

 - Systematic Reviewer (MRC/CSO Social & Public Health Sciences Unit)

-Mhairi Campbell works within the Informing Healthy Public Policy Programme at SPHSU.
-Mhairi graduated from the University of Glasgow with an MPhil in Social Science Research Methods and has a MA (Hons) in Philosophy, also from the University of Glasgow.
-Before joining the Unit she worked at the Transport Research Institute at Napier University and the Centre for Transport and Society at the University of the West of England.
-She then held the post of Researcher in Evidence-based Child Public Health in the Paediatric Epidemiology and Community Health (PEACH) Unit at the University of Glasgow.
+I am a Systematic Reviewer in the Social and Public Health Sciences Unit (SPHSU) at the University of Glasgow.
+I graduated from the University of Glasgow with an MPhil in Social Science Research Methods and have a MA (Hons) in Philosophy, also from the University of Glasgow.
+Before joining the Unit I worked at the Transport Research Institute at Napier University and the Centre for Transport and Society at the University of the West of England.
+I then held the post of Researcher in Evidence-based Child Public Health in the Paediatric Epidemiology and Community Health (PEACH) Unit at the University of Glasgow.

-Mhairi has broad experience of conducting complex systematic reviews.
-She is lead reviewer on reviews including: qualitative evidence of policy interventions, review of theories linking income and health, and research investigating the reporting of narrative synthesis methods of quantitative data in public health systematic reviews.
-Mhairi led the development, administration and analysis of Delphi consultations for the project developing reporting guideline for population health and policy interventions, and a reporting guideline for narrative synthesis of effect data in systematic reviews.
+I have broad experience of conducting complex systematic reviews including qualitative evidence of policy interventions, review of theories linking income and health, and also research investigating the reporting of narrative synthesis methods of quantitative data in public health systematic reviews.

 Grants and Awards listed are those received whilst working with the University of Glasgow.